Marpa, A practical general parser: the recognizer: recognizer complexity

 \end{proof}

 \begin{theorem} For a context-free grammar, the number of attempts to add Earley items is $\order{\var{n}^3}$. \end{theorem}

 \begin{proof} Reexamining the proof of Theorem \ref{t:tries-O-eims}, we see that the only bound that required the assumption that \Cg{} was unambiguous was \var{reduction-tries}, the count of the number of attempts to add Earley reductions.
-Let \var{other-tries} be attempts to add EIM's other than as the result of Earley reductions.
+Let \var{other-tries} be attempts to add \type{EIM}'s other than as the result of Earley reductions.
 By Theorem \ref{t:eim-count},

 and by Theorem \ref{t:tries-O-eims},

 so that $\var{other-tries} = \order{\var{n}^2}$.